 What is a Quartz Surface?

-A relative newcomer to the industry, it is primarily composed of (93%) stone aggregates and (7%) polyester resin which are pressed into slabs using highly advanced machinery.
+A relative newcomer to the stone industry, it is primarily composed of (93%) stone aggregates and (7%) polyester resin which are pressed into slabs using highly advanced machinery.
 Under intense vibration, vacuum, and pressure, these two components make up an incredibly dense, non-porous surface.
 Hence, unlike natural stones in general, it does not require any sealing– ever.

 What Do Quartz Slabs Look Like?